officialsuhassuresh/expense-tracker/README.md

 A command-line expense tracking application built with Python and Typer that helps you manage your personal expenses efficiently.

+Created as part of the specification provided in https://roadmap.sh/projects/expense-tracker

 ## Introduction

 Expense Tracker CLI is a simple yet powerful tool that allows you to: